krishnakadiyala/NPAcourse/labs/Lab_02_Using_Python_Interpreter.md

-### Lab 2 - Using the Python Interpreter
+# Lab 2 - Using the Python Interpreter

-This lab is an introduction lab that shows how simple accessing the Python Interpreter is.
+This lab is an introductory lab that shows how simple accessing the Python Interpreter is.

 ##### Step 1